shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Use this method to set different TX and RX frequencies.
 For example, this can be useful for satellite operation as it allows Cross Band operation as well as split frequency simplex operation on the same band.

-**Note**
+*Note:*

-If different TX and RX frequencies are set, and the currently selected input is set to RX, changing the RX frequency will also change the TX frequency, and the difference between the RX and TX frequency will be maintained if possible.
+- If different TX and RX frequencies are set, and the currently selected input is set to RX, changing the RX frequency will also change the TX frequency, and the difference between the RX and TX frequency will be maintained if possible.

 The only case where the frequency difference will not be maintained is if the TX frequency goes outside of the range of frequencies supported by the radio hardware.